noroutine/tobacco-bootstrap/README.md

 Client-side stuff
 * [Twitter Bootstrap 2.2.2](http://twitter.github.com/bootstrap/) for your UI to not suck
 * [HTML5 boilderplate 4.0.2](http://html5boilerplate.com/) for your result HTML to use best practices available
-* [modernizr.js 2.6.2](http://modernizr.com/) to make your app display good on anything
+* [Modernizr.js 2.6.2](http://modernizr.com/) to make your app display good on anything
-* [normalize.css 1.0.2](http://necolas.github.com/normalize.css/) for your app to look consistent
+* [Normalize.css 1.0.2](http://necolas.github.com/normalize.css/) for your app to look consistent
 * [jQuery 1.8.3](http://jquery.com/) for you to write less and do more
-* [Backbone.js 0.9.2](http://backbonejs.org/) to make your JS code to be organized more MVC-ish
+* [Backbone.js 0.9.9](http://backbonejs.org/) to make your JS code to be organized more MVC-ish
-* [underscore.js 1.4.3](http://underscorejs.org/) to give you powerful common library
+* [Underscore.js 1.4.3](http://underscorejs.org/) to give you powerful common library
 * [dust.js 1.1.1](http://linkedin.github.com/dustjs/) for you to use the fastest client-side templating engine on the planet
 * [dust4j 0.1](http://dust4j.noroutine.me/) to let you write your templates in pure JSP and make them dynamic

 Server-side stuff
-* [Spring 3.1.3](http://www.springsource.org/) for wiring your components
+* [Spring 3.2](http://www.springsource.org/) for wiring your components
-* [Tiles 2.2.2](http://tiles.apache.org/) to organize your views
+* [Tiles 3.0.1](http://tiles.apache.org/) to organize your views

 There is some dozen of other smaller and less important stuff that you find adding to any new project all the time or just convenient.